Kotti/deform_bootstrap/README.rst

 <http://deformdemo.repoze.org/>`_ tests.
 Please do run the Selenium
 tests before submitting a patch.

+However, bootstrap requires a newer version of jquery than deform ships with by default.
+This in turn would require a newer version of jquery.form (> 2.43) which unfortunately is backward incompatible in its ajax handling.
+Thus, deform_bootstrap cannot currently support deform's ``use_ajax`` feature.
+The corresponding selenium tests have therefore been disabled until deform catches up.
+Note, that you can still use jquery.form itself.

 If you want to quickly try out ``deform_bootstrap`` and see how it looks in practice you can run these commands, assuming that you have a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ set up in your